Horse Racing App Part 3

 Horse Ratings Calculation File

 In the first two sections we have reviewed RaceHorseFormBuilder.
 There we described what the RHFB horse racing application can be used for.
 Namely you input horse racing results.
 Then as it does so the App performs all the calculations for creating a handicapping rating for every horse, which completed the race.
 You make any manual alterations.
 Then finally you save the loaded data into your own database.

-There is one file, which is central and key in being able to calculate the actual ratings and we now go into this in some details.
+There is one file, which is central and key in being able to calculate the actual ratings and we now go into this in some detail.
 It is at the heart of the application, with regard to handicapping the racing results and producing ratings from them.

 This ‘control file’ is stored as a CSV file and is named calculate.csv.
 It can be edited outside of the App with any spreadsheet application.
 In the screenshots below, you will see an example of the file.
 First, as it appears when using a ‘Text File Import’ with Excel.
 Then alongside, the file it as it appears within RHFB.